 Join Meetup groups in your area or online.
 Apart from great work advice, they will be a good network for finding Agile/Scrum jobs.
 Ongoing, they will become a great network for advice and ideas for managing your own projects.

 Read Scrum, Agile and Lean books.
 Get as much knowledge as you can about the work you want to do so that at least your theory will be up to date and you can hit the ground running.
-Refer to the Essential Scrum Reading section for suggestions.
+Refer our reading lists for Scrum Masters and Product Owners for suggestions.

 Friends and 1st Connections